A Boy and His Blob: Trouble on Blobolonia: Legacy

 A Wii re-imagining of A Boy and His Blob: Trouble on Blobolonia simply titled A Boy and His Blob was developed by WayForward Technologies and published by Majesco in 2009.
 Crane was not involved in the new game's creation.
 That same year, A Boy and His Blob: Trouble on Blobolonia was re-released on the Wii Virtual Console service in both North America and PAL regions.
 Another new title in the series was listed at the Electronic Entertainment Expo in 2010 as being in development for the Nintendo 3DS.
 WayForward later issued a statement that the listing was a mistake and that no new A Boy and His Blob was in production.
 A high-definition port of A Boy and His Blob was released on Xbox One, PlayStation 4, PlayStation Vita, Microsoft Windows, OS X, and Linux on January 20, 2016.
 A PlayStation 3 version was made available on June 28 of the same year as a cross-purchase with the PS4 and Vita versions.
 Mobile ports for iOS and Android were later released worldwide on November 17 and September 26 of 2017 respectively.
+A Nintendo Switch version published by Ziggurat Interactive was released on November 4, 2021.
+Limited Run Games published physical editions of the Switch and PlayStation 4 versions on May 13, 2022.

+A compilation titled A Boy and His Blob Retro Collection by Ziggurat Interactive and Limited Run Games, powered by Limited Run's Carbon Engine, contains both A Boy and His Blob: Trouble on Blobolonia and The Rescue of Princess Blobette along with their respective Japanese versions.
+It was released for PlayStation 4, PlayStation 5 and Nintendo Switch on October 17, 2023, and Microsoft Windows on December 1.